-- 5.5 In considering whether the applicant is suitable to hold a licence, the council will take into account such matters as it considers to be relevant, including but not limited to whether the applicant: - is honest - has a clear understanding of the conditions that may be attached to the licence - has a suitable business plan which will deliver compliance with the standard conditions. - has no unspent convictions of a nature that deem him/her unsuitable. - Suitability of manager or person for whose benefit the business would be carried on whose benefit the business would be carried on.
+- 5.5 In considering whether the applicant is suitable to hold a licence, the council will take into account such matters as it considers to be relevant, including but not limited to whether the applicant: - is honest - · has a clear understanding of the conditions that may be attached to the licence - has a suitable business plan which will deliver compliance with the standard conditions. - has no unspent convictions of a nature that deem him/her unsuitable. - Suitability of manager or person for whose benefit the business would be carried on - 5.6 The council will require the applicant to identify the proposed manager or person for whose benefit the business would be carried on.
 In considering the suitability of these persons the council will apply the principles at 5.5.